DNN Modularization via Activation-Driven Training: Related Work

-\textbf{DNN Compression} -- This line of research aims to reduce model inference costs through techniques such as knowledge distillation~\cite{hinton2015distilling, mirzadeh2020improved}, network pruning~\cite{luo2020autopruner, li2016pruning}, and quantization~\cite{nagel2021white, hubara2018quantized}.
-Network pruning is conceptually closest to our work as it identifies unimportant parameters in DNN models, which can reduce a large portion of the parameter matrices~\cite{li2016pruning}.
-While \approach also focuses on extracting only relevant weights, it uniquely aims to separate these weights in terms of individual functionalities, to enable decomposing them into modules and selectively reusing them for new requirements.
+\textbf{DNN Compression} -- This line of research aims to reduce model inference costs through techniques such as knowledge distillation~\cite{hinton2015distilling, mirzadeh2020improved}, pruning~\cite{luo2020autopruner, li2016pruning}, and quantization~\cite{nagel2021white, hubara2018quantized}.
+DNN pruning is conceptually closest to our work as it identifies unimportant parameters in DNN models, which can reduce a large portion of the parameter matrices~\cite{li2016pruning}.
+While \approach also focuses on extracting only relevant weights, it uniquely aims to separate these weights in terms of individual functionalities, to enable decomposing them into modules and selectively reusing them for new tasks.
+Conversely, pruning requires repeated efforts to identify and remove irrelevant network parts to address changing requirements.

-\textbf{DNN Testing and Repair} -- Since DNNs are applied in many safety-critical scenarios, several approaches have been proposed to generate test inputs that reveal unexpected behaviors~\cite{pei2017deepxplore, tian2018deeptest, feng2020deepgini, ma2018deepgauge}.
+\textbf{DNN Debugging} -- \looseness-1 Since DNNs are applied in many safety-critical scenarios, several approaches have been proposed to generate test inputs that reveal unexpected behaviors~\cite{pei2017deepxplore, tian2018deeptest, feng2020deepgini, ma2018deepgauge}.
 Pei et al.~\cite{pei2017deepxplore} introduced the concept of neuron coverage to pinpoint the parts of a DNNs exercised by a set of test inputs.
 Subsequent work~\cite{tian2018deeptest, feng2020deepgini, ma2018deepgauge} synthesized test cases with different perturbations to maximize neuron coverage, which can induce erroneous behaviors.
 Related research has aimed to formally verify DNNs against different safety properties~\cite{huang2017safety, katz2017reluplex, ehlers2017formal}, and to develop techniques for debugging and repairing DNN models~\cite{eniser2019deepfault, sohn2023arachne, zhang2019apricot, fahmy2021supporting, yu2021deeprepair, duran2021blame}.
 Ma et al.~\cite{ma2018mode} analyzed root causes of model misclassifications by identifying faulty neurons based on their output heat maps, and then selecting high quality samples to retrain the models.
-Other work~\cite{li2023adaptive,sohn2023arachne} employed search-based methods to adjust neuron weights to improve model accuracy. \approach is complementary to this line of work since the modularity within DNNs enhances their functional segregation and offers the promise of improved explainability.
+Other work~\cite{li2023adaptive,sohn2023arachne} employed search-based methods to adjust neuron weights to improve model accuracy. \approach is complementary to this line of work since the modularity within DNNs enhances their functional segregation, offering the promise of improved interpretability.